Elliptic Curve Point Addition

 We get the following set of plots.

-It turns out, even though it looks like the purple line (y = 10x) is rising faster than the blue curve (y² = x³ + 10), they will always eventually intersect.
+It turns out, even though it looks like the purple line ($y = 10x$) is rising faster than the blue curve ($y² = x³ + 10$), they will always eventually intersect.

 If we zoom out far enough, we can see the intersection.
 This is true in general.
-As long as x is not "perfectly vertical" it will always intersect with a third point eventually.

 The “if we intersect two points” is important.
 If we shift our purple line over to the left so it doesn’t cross the “U-turn” of the elliptic curve, then it will only cross at one point